 How To Safely Disconnect an External USB Drive from your Computer – Provides the steps necessary to safely remove an external drive from your computer

-IMPORTANT - Teamwork Media Lab (TMTV.net) does not warranty USB Thumb/Flash drives or Portable Hard Drives or the files contained on the drive/s if proper unplugging procedures are not followed and you lose or corrupt the drive.
-Always follow the proper removal instructions when unplugging from your computer.
-You can always go on-line for further detailed instructions: "how to safely unplug a portable hard or flash drive from a computer".
+IMPORTANT – Teamwork Media does not warranty USB Thumb/Flash/Stick drives or Portable Hard Drives or the files contained on the drive/s if proper unplugging procedures are not followed and you lose or corrupt the drive.
+Always follow the proper removal instructions when unplugging from your computer & BACKUP ALL YOUR FILES ON THE DRIVE.
+You can always go on-line for further detailed instructions: “how to safely unplug a portable hard or flash drive from a computer”.

-BACK UP YOUR FILES.
-Teamwork Media Lab will store a copy of your files for a MAXIMUM of 90 days from the date of invoicing. (longer if requested in writing by email).
+BACKUP YOUR FILES.
+Teamwork Media Lab will store a copy of your files for a MAXIMUM of 60 days from the date of invoicing. (longer if requested in writing by email).
 It is important to check all your files upon receiving your order.
-Always back up your files.
-No refunds or free redo's after 90 days.
+Always backup your files.
+No refunds or free redo’s after 60 days.
 No exceptions.
-NOTE: No files are created or backed up when converting "videotape or Laserdiscs" direct to DVD archival masters or CD & DVD copies.
+NOTE: No files are created or backed up when converting “videotape or Laserdiscs” direct to DVD archival masters or CD & DVD copies.
 Please insure that you have made a copy of the DVD/CD master before discarding your videotape, Laserdisc or any original material.

 Note: Failure to follow this procedure may result in data loss to an external drive.